SoftwareAG/c8y-docs/content/users-guide/enterprise-tenant-bundle/managing-tenants.md

 <img src="/images/users-guide/Administration/admin-default-subscriptions-inherited.png" alt="Default subscriptions - inherited from tenant hierarchy">

 <br>
 You can override both lists by switching the corresponding toggle.
-This will reveal all available applications (initially, unselected ones are hidden) but the selection will remain the same.
+This will reveal all available web apps (initially, unselected ones are hidden) but the selection will remain the same.

-Next, adjust the lists to your needs by selecting additional applications to be subscribed by default or deselect applications you do not want to be subscribed.
+Next, adjust the lists to your needs by selecting additional web apps to be subscribed by default or deselect web apps you do not want to be subscribed.

 You may also deselect all of them if you don't want any subscriptions to be executed on tenant creation and/or platform upgrade.